c-ola/website/content/_index.md

 ---
-title: ''
+title: 'Front Page'
 date: "2025-03-27"
 mainSections: ["projects, writeups"]
 ---

 I am a student in my 4th year at Queen's University, currently studying Computer Engineering.

-My primary interests lie in low level programming and working with software and hardware.
+My primary interests lie in low level programming and working with software and hardware, as well as reverse engineering and malware analysis.
+The main languages I use are Rust, python, and C/C++.

-I've also been doing some Reverse Engineering and Binary Exploitation in CTFs, while exploring some cryptography.
-I'd like to start getting into real malware analysis for Windows and Linux.
+I also do some CTFs, mainly focusing on Reverse Engineering, but also occassionaly branching to other categories like Binary Exploitation or Cryptography.

-Here you can find my write ups for challenges, projects (not many) and links to contact me.
+Here you can find my CTF challenge write ups, projects (not many) and links to contact me.